mechanomi/hunting-unicorns/docs/preparation.rst

 - *The Combo Radar and Alerting System 3000*
 - *Goblin Rocket Launcher XXL*

 Feel free to make your product selections according to availability and budget.
-As previously mentioned: goblin-made technology is not known for its reliability, so be sure to check the reviews before purchasing.
+As previously mentioned: goblin-made technology is :ref:`not known for its reliability <intro-goblin-explosives>`, so be sure to check the reviews before purchasing.

 The rest of this guide will assume you're using the recommended products, but the instructions should work for most items.